Growl1234/growl1234.github.io/README.md

 ### This is Growl1234 from Nankai University.

-Here are a few things I want to share with you.
+Here are a few things I want to share with you if you're interested in quantum chemistry and computational chemistry.

 ___